michaelshmitty/pbm-js/README.md

 ### In the browser

-_Also see `index.html` and `main.js` for a more elaborate example that renders the palletized image data to a html5 canvas._
+_Also see `index.html` and `main.js` for a more elaborate example that renders the image and palette data to an html5 canvas and supports color cycling._

 ```javascript
 import PBM from "./src/pbm.js";